Rishiraj1308/CABZI/docs/CURE_USER_CONNECT.md

-# Cabzi CURE: The User-to-Hospital Connection Blueprint
+# Curocity CURE: The User-to-Hospital Connection Blueprint

-This document outlines the precise, step-by-step technical workflow that connects a user in an emergency with a Cabzi CURE partner (hospital), ensuring a rapid and reliable ambulance dispatch.
+This document outlines the precise, step-by-step technical workflow that connects a user in an emergency with a Curocity CURE partner (hospital), ensuring a rapid and reliable ambulance dispatch.
 This process is built on our "No Cost" server-centric architecture.

 ---